willow-carroll-polzin/live-object-labels/README.md

 - **models**: Folder to contain everything related to the ML models
     - *weights*: Folder to contain pre-trained weights for YOLOv3 Network
-        - yolov3-tiny.weights: ????
+        - yolov3-tiny.weights: Pre-trained wegihts
     - *data*: Folder to contain and labels or datasets to be used
         - dog.jpg: Test image for "classifierSingle.py"
-        - coco.names: Contains all the labels from the COCO ??? database
+        - coco.names: Contains all the labels from the COCO Dataset
     - *cfg*: Folder to contain all config files for networks used
-        - coco.data: Config paramters for COCO ?????
+        - coco.data: Config paramters for COCO Dataset
     - *libdarknet.so*: Pre-compiled Darknet library using YOLOv3 and trained on ????